-

 The management board and the supervisory board are the key decision-making organs within a target company.
 Their duties are set out below under Question 9.

-In the context of a public offer, a target company must convene an extraordinary general meeting of shareholders following the publication of the offer memorandum, to inform the shareholders of the public offer.
-Such general meeting is often also used to obtain a (conditional) shareholders’ resolution for (i) an amendment of the articles of association of the target company; and (ii) the implementation of pre-wired back-end measures (as described under Question 27), to be implemented subject to the public offer being declared unconditional.
+In the context of a public offer, following the publication of the offer memorandum, the target company is required to convene an extraordinary general meeting of shareholders to inform the shareholders of the public offer.
+Such general meeting is often also used to obtain a (conditional) shareholders’ resolution for (i) an amendment of the articles of association of the target company, and (ii) the implementation of pre-wired back-end measures (as described under Question 28), to be implemented subject to the public offer being declared unconditional.
 The shareholders of the target company are free to decide whether to tender their shares in the offer or not.

-In the context of a private company transaction, the shareholders of the target company will generally negotiate and enter into a share purchase agreement with the acquirer of the target company.
-To the extent the management board of a private company, under the supervision of the supervisory board, intends to enter into a transaction that would change the identity or character of the company’s business, the approval of the general meeting is generally required.
+In the context of a private company transaction, the shareholders of the target company will generally negotiate directly with the potential acquirer and enter into a share purchase agreement with the acquirer of the target company.
+To the extent the management board, under the supervision of the supervisory board, intends to enter into a transaction that would result in an important change in the identity or character of the company’s business, the approval of the general meeting is generally required.

 -